exposit/pythia-oracle/HELP.md

 __*Custom Triggers*__

 If you think something might be present -- an ambush, a hidden treasure, a clue -- make an appropriate check as if a GM has called for it.
-You can use the 'How Difficult Is It' generator on the World panel in the Generator stack to get a DC if needed.
+You can use the 'How Difficult Is It' generator on the Dungeon panel in the Generator stack to get a DC if needed.

 Then create a custom trigger based on the results of your check.